 Mount Agung Volcano in Bali: what happens now?

-While we are not experts in volcanos or geologist what we can give you is as much information as we have so you can clearly make your own decision as to whether to come to Bali in the next couple of months or look for another holiday destination.
-To some Bali addicts like us who need their Bali fix this may be somewhat hard to swallow – the mere thought of going some where else is simply not an option.
+While we are not experts in volcanos or geologists what we can give you is as much information as we have so you can clearly make your own decision as to whether to come to Bali in the next couple of months or look for another holiday destination.
+To some Bali addicts like us who need their Bali fix this may be somewhat hard to swallow – the mere thought of going somewhere else is simply not an option.
 It’s either Bali or nothing, but have a look at the facts and make an educated decision.
-Obviously if you need any further information please do not hesitate to emails us here at Bali Villa Escapes or call our Sydney office on 02 9361 1694.
+Obviously, if you need any further information please do not hesitate to email us here at Bali Villa Escapes or call our Sydney office on 0402 222 605.

 Where is Mt Agung?

 Mount Agung is one of the hundreds if not thousands of active volcanos in Indonesia and it lies in the Karangasem Area in East Bali.
 It’s roughly 70 km from Seminyak (a very popular tourist area).
 It’s a known tourist hot spot as travellers from all over the world come to Mt Agung to marvel at its sheer beauty and to climb it to see the gorgeous sunrise.